 To avoid the above-mentioned risks, failure to store data as promised should be detectable and provable, and storage providers should be punishable if they fail to abide by agreed upon storage contracts.
 Each storage provider should put some collateral (e.g. some crypto) that would be lost if it does not properly fulfill its role in the network.
 In order to detect such failures, one can implement a Proof-of-Retrievability (PoR) system that continuously challenges storage nodes to provide cryptographic proofs that demonstrate that the data that they are contracted to store can be retrieved.
 Every time a storage node responds to a PoR challenge, it gains some profit.
 If, on the contrary, the node misses multiple sequential PoR challenges, the system can consider the node as failed and take its collateral.

-Over the last decade, several decentralized storage systems have been implemented in an attempt to provide data durability and retrievability in a truly decentralized environment.
-However, despite advancements in problem set understanding and attempts at achieving these goals, it remains an open problem in today’s decentralized world.
+Over the last decade, several decentralised storage systems have been implemented in an attempt to provide data durability and retrievability in a truly decentralised environment.
+However, despite advancements in problem set understanding and attempts at achieving these goals, it remains an open problem in today’s decentralised world.

 In order to fix this issue, Filecoin was proposed as an incentive layer to IPFS to provide data durability.
 Filecoin implements more advanced levels of data replication to deal with random failures as well as Byzantine fault tolerance.
 While this is a good start, it is far from optimal, as replication is not as efficient and reliable as erasure coding.